Implementation of discrete positive operator valued measures on linear optical systems using cosine-sine decomposition: Results

 Hence, an arbitrary two-outcome POVM can be implemented in optical systems.
 A schematic diagram to implement these POVM is given in Fig.~\ref{fig:fig1}.

 It is to be noted that spatial degrees of freedom (as denoted by wires in Fig.~\ref{fig:fig1}) are taken as ancilla while internal degrees of freedom correspond to the system as in Eq.~\eqref{eq:naimark}.
 The initialization of the ancilla state to $|0\rangle\langle 0|$ implies that the system is injected into the setup through the upper spatial mode.
+For a special choice of mixed states of ancilla $\sigma_B = \sum^{1}_{j=0}p_j|j\rangle \langle j|$, where the eigenstates $|j\rangle$, $j\in \lbrace0,1\rbrace$ corresponds to the upper and lower spatial modes, the system is injected through the upper spatial mode with probability $p_0$ and lower spatial mode with probability $p_1 = 1- p_0$.
+It should be noted that a mixed state can also be prepared probabilistically using our technique described in Sec.~\ref{subsec:appl2}.
+This way we can implement a general quantum instrument.